nurilee37/udacityms-3rdproject/README.md

 ![](img/Step2_Endpoint_Active.png)

-Tested the sample 5 records from test dataset.
+Tested the sample json

 ![](img/Step2_Endpoint_Result.png)

+We can call the deployed machine learning service by sending sample json data to the scoring uri with valid headers.
+You can check the sample code from [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-consume-web-service?tabs=python#call-the-service-python)

 ## Screen Recording
 Click [here](https://www.youtube.com/watch?v=cfDbGIGjFdI) to watch the explanations